joao-frohlich/joao-frohlich.github.io/docs/about-en.markdown

 Where to find me:

 [github](https://github.com/joao-frohlich)

+This site is based on the [Hyde](https://hyde.getpoole.com/) Jekyll theme, and the implementation of multilingual support is based on this [blog from ulricusr](https://www.rueth.info/multilingual-github-pages/)

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)